 Cork City Council are rolling out a number of E-Governance projects which apply ICT for delivering government services.
-Recently two of these projects, in the areas of environment and housing, have been recognised at the Irish eGovernment Awards.
+Two of these projects, in the areas of environment and housing, have been recognised.

 Cork City Councils Litter Fines Project